Jun 17, 2021

 Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) are two email authentication methods needed to prevent email spoofing and phishing.
 Essentially, they stop unauthorized users from impersonating your account.

 Zoho Mail gives you an option to configure these two settings from the get-go.

-SPF prevents attempts to impersonate someone by specifying which hostnames or IP addresses are authorized to send emails from a domain.
-Setting up SPF records to work with your Zoho Mail account only takes a few clicks.
+SPF prevents attempts of impersonation by specifying which hostnames or IP addresses are authorized to send emails from the domain at hand.
+Here’s how to set up the SPF records for your Zoho Mail account:

-Congratulations!
-You have finished configuring your Zoho account to receive and send emails from your domain.
-The next two steps provide the option to migrate an existing email and activate mobile access, but these can be skipped.
+With this step done, you will have finished configuring your Zoho account to receive and send emails through your domain name.
+You can also configure email migration and activate mobile access, but these settings are optional.